gcsalzburg/gcsalzburg.github.io/_posts/2020-08-03-LEGO-Interface-UX.md

 {% include image.html url="differentiation.jpg" description="Left to right: terrible, poor and better input differentiation" %}

 Differentiation like this is a still a very real problem today.
-In 2015, [Ford recalled 13,500 Lincoln SUVs](https://money.cnn.com/2015/01/06/autos/ford-push-button-ignition-recall/index.html) because drivers were mistakenly shutting off the engine whilst speeding down the motorway when they tried to activate sport mode.
+In 2015, [Ford recalled 13,500 Lincoln SUVs](https://money.cnn.com/2015/01/06/autos/ford-push-button-ignition-recall/index.html) because drivers speeding down the motorway were mistakenly shutting off the engine when they tried to activate sport mode.
 See if you can spot why:

 {% include image.html url="ford-lincoln.jpg" description="Ford Lincoln MKC before the Engine start/stop button was moved.
 Source: CNN" %}